chicagopythonworkshop/chicagopythonworkshop.github.io/content/pages/code.md

 ### The Short Version

 Attendees and volunteers are expected to show sensitivity and courtesy to each other during project nights and related social activities.
-All communication should be appropriate for a professional context.
+Communication should be appropriate for a professional context.

 ### The Long Version